Eventonomy

 Go to Eventonomy → Venues to:

-• Browse all venues with their usage count (how many events reference each one).
+• Browse all venues with their usage count (how many events reference each one), whether they are verified, and when they were created.

 • Edit a venue's details - the change updates every event that references it.